evanx/redex/README.md

 Redis-based switch and stream processing framework to route messages between Redix processors, and Redis queues e.g. for reactive microservices.

+Redix is essentially a configurable logic layer for messaging between collaborating microservices.

 ## Overview

-Messages might be imported and exported, and otherwise routed between processors.
+Messages are imported from external sources (including Redis queues and other Redix instances) and similarly exported.
+Otherwise they are routed between internal Redix processors.

 Metadata is attached to messages e.g. for routing and processing purposes.

-The first use-case we need is a reliable queue for multiple consumers, implemented as follows:
+The first use-case we wish to fulfil is a reliable queue for multiple consumers, implemented as follows:
 - pop incoming messages from a Redis producer queue
 - push each incoming message onto multiple consumer queues
-- consumer microservices then pop messages off their consumer queues
+- microservices consume messages, and might reply later, or feedback error information.

 The above enables reliable messaging for multiple reactive consumers.
-If a consumer is busy, or crashed, its messages are delivered when it is available again, via its blocking pop operation on its Redis queue.
+If a consumer is busy, or crashed, its messages are delivered when it is available again, via its dedicated persistent Redis queue.

 Also note that multiple workers can operate off a single consumer queue for scalability and resilience.

 ## Processors